 - Lifespan: Ensure the content makes the message’s lifespan or timeline clear.
 Consider the need to rescind, update, expire, or archive messages or products.

 The chart below displays steps in the process NWCG staff uses to determine format and distribution.
 Coordinators will work closely with proposing and impacted parties to determine the appropriate source and method of distribution.

 Common Messages and Likely Format

 - Communicate a decision

-- Provide guidance to and request action from a committee
+- Provide guidance to a committee or subgroup

 - Announce the establishment of a new/revised standard